 While on this kick I picked up Rich Roll’s Finding Ultra.
 I’d love to tell my readers that when I was forty, I weighed 200 pounds (think heavier) and that within two years I was training for the Ultraman or Ironman Triathlon or the NorCal Spartan or even the less-challenging Sacramento Urban Cow Half-Marathon (nope, nope, nope, and not even), but at forty I was happily stuffing my face.
 I’m sixty and twenty quid past the two-century mark as my stressed scale tells me.
 I am interested in Roll’s book for some inspiration and information, that’s all.
 And since reading it I do think more about what I’m eating, but I’m my own worst enemy when it comes to personal fitness and healthy food choices.
 I love to eat, and plants are at the tippy-top of my perverted food pyramid.
 At least for now.

-I’ve meant to get out to one of the two Five Guys for quite some time.
 Last June folks from both sides of my family met up at Raley Field to celebrate my mom’s 85th birthday.
 It was quite an event.
 The matriarch rented a corporate suite and my brother popped for the refreshments.
 With beer bottles in hands cousins from my mother’s side and my late father’s side (presumably still thinking this blog was for the reviewing burgers) marveled at the fact that I had never been to a Five Guys.
 At one point one of the cousins whispered the driving directions to me as if she expected me to Uber it to the lauded grill and pick up a burger in between innings.

 As it turned out, there is a Five Guys much closer than the one the cousin directed me to–only ten minutes away from the park.
 So when I decided to check out what’s the big deal with Five Guys, I opted for the one in West Sac.
 From my house, I can use a circuitous, but pleasurable route: from my South Land Park house take the River Road, cross the Freeport Bridge and take South River Road up into West Sacramento proper then Google Maps the rest of the way.

 It had been a could of years since riding the River Road (California State Route 160).
 It is by far the best ride for a motorcyclist or scooterist in Sacramento.
 Winding roads that follow the Sacramento River down to the Delta.
 (If I was more serious about turning over a new leaf I would ride my bike there, but the streets are very narrow with no bike lanes.)
 If the rider doesn’t want to cut over the river at Freeport they can keep riding to the Old Sugar Mill, a place I have never visited, but seems worth checking out.
 A little further south and there’s Stone Lakes National Wildlife Refuge–another place this blogger has not seen but might be worth a look.
 Al the Wop’s is in the Walnut Grove area about a half hour from the end of Freeport Blvd and is known for excellent food and has some history to it.
 If this blog had remained a burger review, I would have covered it a long time ago.
 Keep in mind, all these places can be accessed much quicker by taking Interstate 5 South, but that’s not the point.
 The River Road is the event.
-The destination takes a backseat the ride!
+The destination takes a backseat to the ride!